Valentine’s Day is here, and you might be wondering how to manage all the sweets and treats. I’ve got you!

 This momma loves her chocolate and her kids have definitely inherited the chocolate-loving-gene.
-That being said, I am raising my kids to become healthy and mindful eaters, which means I offer a variety of food ranging from healthy to… not-so-healthy.
-And in my home, we try not to focus on the food (wha?).
+That being said, I am raising my kids to become healthy and mindful eaters, which means I offer a variety of food ranging from chocolate to zucchini and everything in between!
+And in my home, we try not to focus on the food (say what?).
 We instead try to focus on the enjoyment of food!

 Treats, defined, and why I don’t actually call them “treats”: